How to Live With No Bank Account

 If you’re planning to operate with cash only, ask your billers where you can pay in person.
 Some offer local service centers, while others allow you to pay at national supermarkets and convenience stores (using Western Union agents, for example).
 If you must mail in a payment, use a money order made payable to the biller instead of cash.

 Again, prepaid cards can make things easier (and less expensive).
 Many prepaid cards offer online bill payment.
-You can set up a payment, and your card issuer will print and mail a check to your biller (or send the funds electronically).
-What’s more, the service might be free.
 If your biller accepts payments from a credit or debit card, you can just provide the card number instead.

-When you get paid with a check and you don't have a bank account, you’ve got limited.
+When you get paid with a check, and you don't have a bank account, you’ve got limited options.
 It’s typically best to deposit checks instead of cashing them.
-Depositing funds prevents you from walking around with a significant amount of money, which can get lost or tempt you to spend more than you should.
+Depositing funds prevent you from walking around with a significant amount of money, which can get lost or tempt you to spend more than you should.

 However, you may occasionally need to cash a check.

 With no bank account available, your best option for check cashing might be to take the check to the check writer’s bank.
-For example, if the check pays out of an account at Bank of America (see where to find this information), take it to a Bank of America branch to cash it.
-Just be aware that you might have to pay a fee if you’re not an accountholder, and the branch might refuse to cash the check.
+For example, if the check pays out of an account at Bank of America, take it to a Bank of America branch to cash it.
+Just be aware that you might have to pay a fee if you’re not an account holder, and the branch might refuse to cash the check.